Skip to content

 The offset property skips the first X results.

-const searchResult = await search(movieDB, {
+const searchResult = search(movieDB, {

 term: "Chris",